Weave Code

 Integration Feasibility

-• Facade/Service Provider: Can be wrapped in a Laravel Service Provider to expose a unified API (e.g., app('hash')->generate()) or integrated alongside Laravel’s Hash facade for password-specific tasks.
+• Facade Integration: Can be wrapped in a Laravel Service Provider to expose a unified API (e.g., app('hash')->generate()), bridging the gap with Laravel’s Hash facade.

 Technical Risk

-• Algorithm Confusion: Risk of mixing this package with Laravel’s Hash facade for password hashing.
-Mitigate by documenting clear boundaries (e.g., "Use php-standard-library/hash for non-password data").
+• Algorithm Overlap: Risk of duplicating Laravel’s Hash facade if not scoped strictly to non-password use cases.
+Mitigate by documenting clear boundaries (e.g., "Use this for data integrity, not passwords").

 Key Questions